 Dunstable was ruled by a priory of Black Canons

-It is most likely that this myth dates from the 15th century.
+The myth was written down in verse in Victorian times, the setting for the myth is the 15th century.
 At this time in Dunstable, a priory of Black Canons, founded by Henry I, ruled the town.
 They had the power of life and death; they had their own gaol in the priory and they sat as judges with the king's justices (magistrates).

 The priors ruled with great cruelty.
 Many people were tried for lots of crimes, including witchcraft.
-From these beginnings, the myth may have grown.
+Although few witches were burnt in England.
+Most witchcraft trials in England were later and convicted witches were generally hanged.